 Adopting a journaling habit can help you meet your goals and improve your quality of life.
 Now, your journaling habit may look very different from your best friend’s, and you each may have extremely different outcomes, but the one thing that all journaling practices will have in common is that the outcomes will be positive.

 And, people are definitely feeling the positive effects of keeping a journal.
-In 2018 alone, U.S. consumers spent almost $210 million on journaling supplies (i.e. journals, notebooks, porous pens) – which was an 18% increase in sales from the prior year.
+In 2018 alone, US consumers spent almost $210 million on journaling supplies (i.e., journals, notebooks, porous pens), an 18% increase in sales from the prior year.

-In this article, we are going to look at the benefits that journaling can have on your life in an effort to inspire you to pick up a pen and start this beneficial habit.
+In this article, we will look at the benefits that journaling can have on your life to inspire you to pick up a pen and start this beneficial habit.

 What You Will Learn

-- 9 Benefits of Journaling on Your Health and Mental Well-Being
+- 9 Benefits of Journaling for Mental Health and Overall Well-being

 - 1. Journaling Evokes Mindfulness